followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxRadioGroup/1 Configuration/layout.md

 - 'horizontal'
     Radio buttons are arranged horizontally - as a row.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `Orientation` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `Orientation` enum.
 This enum accepts the following values: `Horizontal` and `Vertical`.
 <!--/fullDescription-->